 Leave to remain (visa) application process

-Departments and colleges should note that migrants applying from within the UK under the following circumstances are not permitted to start their new post with the University until their leave to remain (visa) has been granted for the new post:
+Departments and colleges should note that applicants applying from within the UK under the following circumstances are not permitted to start their new post with the University until their leave to remain (visa) has been granted for the new post:

 - currently on a Tier 2 or old-style work visa sponsored by another organisation